pelotoncycle/bsort/README.md

 competitions is "energy efficient sorts."
 The current world record for 10^8 100 byte records is 889 Joules.

-A Macbook Pro running one core flat our consumes 16 watts, with the screen turned on.
+A Macbook Pro running one core flat out consumes 16 watts, with the screen turned on.
 My custom msb inplace radix sort with a custom gapped shell sort for cleanup runs in 21.7 second.
 That's ~350 Joules.